Harnack inequality for anisotropic fully nonlinear equations with nonstandard growth: Introduction

 A crucial aspect in establishing regularity for problems with non-standard growth is the smallness of gap between $p_1$ and $p_n$.
 Without this condition, counterexamples to regularity are known, see the comment (2) below Corollary \ref{Holdercor}.
 The optimal gap for the boundedness of weak solutions of \eqref{piLap} shown in \cite{Fusco90,Boccardo90} is

 See also \cite{Cupini15,Cupini17, Fusco93, Cianchi00,Cupini09} for more results about boundedness.
-Moreover, Lipschitz regularity is recently established in \cite{Bousquet20} for bounded weak solutions of \eqref{piLap} without any assumption on the closeness of $p_1$ and $p_n$, and the analogous result for viscosity solutions is proved in \cite{Kim25}.
+Moreover, Lipschitz regularity is recently established in \cite{Bousquet20} for bounded weak solutions of \eqref{piLap} without any assumption on the closeness of $p_1$ and $p_n$, and the analogous result for viscosity solutions is proved in \cite{Byun25}.
 See also \cite{Demengel17,Bousquet24}.

-Despite significant progress, establishing Hölder regularity and the Harnack inequality for \eqref{piLap} under optimal conditions on the exponents $(p_i)$ remains an open problem.
+To the best of our knowledge, despite significant progress, establishing the Harnack inequality for \eqref{piLap} with rough coefficients under optimal conditions on the exponents $(p_i)$ remains an open problem.
 For weak solutions involving rough coefficients, H\"older regularity has been demonstrated for specific cases of $(p_i)$, satisfying \eqref{optpcond} and $p_1<p_2 =\cdots =p_n$ (or $p_1=\cdots =p_{n-1}<p_n$), as shown in \cite{Liskevich09,Marcellini14} and \cite{Piro-Vernier19}.
 Moreover, when the exponents $p_i$ are all distinct, the authors of \cite{Dibenedetto16} established H\"older regularity, but under the condition on $(p_i)$ as

-See also \cite{Liao20,Ciani25,Feo21,Baldelli24,Ciani232}.
-The primary techniques rely on De Giorgi-type techniques and the intrinsic geometry framework introduced in \cite{DiBenedetto08,DiBenedetto12}, to address the inhomogeneous scaling of the equations.
+Related developments can also be found in \cite{Liao20,Ciani25,Feo21,Baldelli24, Ciani232}.
+These primary methods rely on De Giorgi-type techniques and the intrinsic geometry framework introduced in \cite{DiBenedetto08,DiBenedetto12}, to address the inhomogeneous scaling of the equations.